Buying decisions are easy when prices are low – aren’t they?

 If you are wondering what buying decisions have to do with low gas prices – read on.

 One thing we know is that with a finite resource and world population growing by tens of millions every year, the party won’t last.
-The markets will correct over time, oversupply will be addressed further by a reduction in exploration investment, constrained supply and increased demand from a growing economy.
+The markets will correct over time.
+Oversupply will be addressed further by a reduction in exploration investment, constrained supply, and increased demand from a growing economy.
 Many energy consumers will look back and wonder why they didn’t act to secure the benefit of this lull in prices.

-Sure, we can enjoy the current low prices at the pump, but we are limited to a tank of gas at a time, but what if we could lock in today’s rates for several years knowing if prices drop further we could participate in the fall.
+Sure, we can enjoy the current low prices at the pump, but we are limited to a tank of gas at a time, but what if we could lock in today’s rates for several years knowing if prices drop further, we could participate in the fall.

 Making Effective Buying Decisions

 Sadly not enough companies encourage energy procurement teams to think outside the box in the way they make or analyze decisions.
 Companies make the mistake of evaluating decisions post-mortem, based on results and hindsight bias rather than the decision itself.
-This behavior is important to correct as without embracing alternate decision-making processes, organizations drift into a herd mentality that measures success based on other peoples objectives rather than its own.
+This behavior is essential to correct as without embracing alternate decision-making processes, organizations drift into a herd mentality that measures success based on other people’s objectives rather than its own.

 Are Buying Decisions Bets?

-Vervantis use knowledge, data, proprietary software and risk management tools to help procurement professionals make smarter decisions with more predictable outcomes.
-Energy sourcing experts apply advanced tendering, pricing and contracting options to fine-tune energy procurement behavior and strategies to the objectives and risk profile of the business ,which means better decisions – every time!
+Vervantis use knowledge, data, proprietary software, and risk management tools to help procurement professionals make smarter decisions with more predictable outcomes.
+Energy sourcing experts apply advanced tendering, pricing, and contracting options to fine-tune energy procurement behavior and strategies to the objectives and risk profile of the business, which means better decisions – every time!

 Learn more about energy procurement and risk management strategies – you can connect with us here or call one of our experts now on: 1-888-988-5474